 That engine is most definitely good fun in that car, so I imagine it will do wonders in the little Swift.
 The addition of the turbo means that there is more torque compared to the out going model, 70Nm more to be precise.
 This puts the total figure up to 230Nm, but the overall power still won’t worry the likes of the Ford Fiesta ST. 138bhp is produced from this engine, which by no means massive, but it is a bit more than the last model.
 This power is fed through to a 6-speed manual, which has been refined to give a better shift action.

 The car is also 80kg lighter, meaning it has the kerb weight of just 970kg – less than a Mazda MX-5.
 As a result, the performance has improved.
-0-62 comes in 6.2 seconds which and the the car will then run out of puff at 127mph.
+0-62 comes in 8.1 seconds and the car will then run out of puff at 130mph.
 It’s not the fastest hatch going, but if the last model has proved anything, it’s that you don’t need a lot of power to have fun.

 I’ve driven the previous-gen Swift Sport and at no point did the lack of power grate.
 Granted, I don’t know how long I could own one before I was itching for something else, but I’d like to think it would keep satisfied.